We are committed to improving young people’s mental health

-75% of diagnosable mental health conditions are present before the age of eighteen, making children’s mental health a vital component in improving our society’s mental health in the future.
+1 in 6 young people have a common mental health condition such as anxiety or depression.
+75% of diagnosable mental health conditions are present before the age of eighteen but there is an average 10 year delay before appropriate treatment is received,Improving young people’s is mental health a vital component in improving our society’s mental health in the future.

 In 2017 we raised 103,000 signatures during our Headucation campaign for a parliamentary debate which led to compulsory mental health education in schools from the September 2020 school year.
-Unfortunately, the task is not yet complete.
+Unfortunately, there is more work to be done.

 Did you know…